 Robust competitor analysis is a crucial aspect of just about any business, no matter what scale you’re at.
 It’s important to know what your competition looks like from the outside in order to better position yourself for long-term growth.

 Your competitors can provide you with priceless insight to help pivot your business and thrive in today’s competitive markets.
 Every marketer worth their salt knows that before anyone can begin to gain traction and achieve success, they must be well-informed about their industry.
-It’s crucial to know what comparative organisations are doing, what they’re saying and ultimately where they’re going wrong.
+It’s crucial to know what comparative organizations are doing, what they’re saying and ultimately where they’re going wrong.

 By conducting thorough competitor research, you will gain a valuable understanding of your own business and ultimately find gaps in the market that will provide you with new opportunities to explore.
 By combining your own understanding of the industry you operate in, with a variety of competitor analysis methods and software, competitor data will have the power to propel your business forward.